EGA-archive/crypt4gh/docs/index.rst

 LocalEGA GA4GH cryptor
 ======================

-`lega-cryptor` is a tool to encrypt, decrypt or re-encrypt files according to the  :download:`Crypt4GH file format
+`crypt4gh` is a tool to encrypt, decrypt or re-encrypt files according to the  :download:`GA4GH encryption file format
 <./static/crypt4gh.pdf>`.

 Demonstration